top of page

 The black-and-white film set at the club was created by Ian MacLachlan, a founding member, who often brought his film camera to the club.
 His daughter Marian "Squirt" MacLachlan passed on the original film at the request of former KTC member Cathy Fee, whose father is in the film.
 The lively man in the film wearing an "A" on his sweater is Cathy Fee's father, Colin E. MacPherson.
 He owned a business located at 468 Rideau Street, the C.E.
 MacPherson Company, that manufactured steel products.

-Cathy's sister-in-law digitized the film and added the music to create the version you now see.
-Cathy donated a copy of the film to the club in 2004 as part of the club's 80th anniversary celebrations.
+Cathy's sister-in-law digitized the film, adding music and a title, to create the version you now see (inaccurately dating the film earlier than its actual date of c1935).
+Cathy donated a copy of the film to the club in 2004 as part of the club's 80th anniversary celebrations. (i)

 Ian MacLachlan (back, left),